techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 Below is the process of creating the VM using the OVA template that you downloaded.

-#### **Installing VSHD through VMware vCenter**
+#### Installing VSHD through VMware vCenter

-Start by using the “Deploy OVF Template” wizard where you upload the installation file by pressing “UPLOAD FILES”.
+Start by using the `Deploy OVF Template` wizard where you upload the installation file by pressing `UPLOAD FILES`.

 ![Text](/img/2021-07-25_11-54.webp)